Non-Hermitian propagation of Hagedorn wavepackets: Time evolution

+where the time-dependent coefficients $a_k(t)\in\C$ can be computed in terms of $N_t$ and the polynomial $q_{\alpha}$.
 It is worth emphasising the prominent role played by the matrices $N_t$ and $M_t$.
 All the information about the effects of the non-Hermiticity on the propagation are encoded in those two matrices.

 \begin{proof} We have by Lemma \ref{lem:expand_A}

 Then,

 and in particular $A_{\alpha+e_j}^{\dagger}(\bar S_t Z_0)=(\hat u_j-\hat v_j)A_{\alpha}^{\dagger}(\bar S_t Z_0)$.
 If we apply $A_{\alpha}^{\dagger}(\bar S_t Z_0)$ to $\varphi_0(Z_t)\in I(L_t)$, then we can use that $\hat v_j\varphi_0(Z_t)=0$.
 We then commute all $\hat v_j$ to the right of the $\hat u_j$ and obtain that